 Justin DeMello is a junior originally from Minneapolis, Minnesota.
 He is pursuing a double major in History and Political Science.
 His research interests are primarily in contemporary American political, social, and intellectual history, with special emphasis on American political campaigns and Presidential studies.

-Janna Adelstein is a junior from New York, NY majoring in History and Art History.
+Janna Adelstein is a senior from New York, NY majoring in History and Art History.
 In addition to her work with the Review, she is a Dean’s Library Fellow for the Tracing the Movement of Populations project and an intern for Congressman Jim Cooper.
 LBJ is her favorite historical figure and one of her favorite art pieces is the Diana by Augustus Saint-Gaudens.

-Laura Grove is a junior from Houston, TX majoring in History and minoring in Philosophy.
+Laura Grove is a senior from Houston, TX majoring in History and minoring in Philosophy.
 She is also a member of the Vanderbilt University Concert Choir and Alpha Omicron Pi sorority and holds leadership positions in both organizations.
 Her favorite time period in history is the American Civil War, and she hopes to continue studying this topic as she pursues a career as an academic.

-Christine Huang is a junior from Taiwan.
+Christine Huang is a senior from Taiwan.
 She is studying History and Public Policy Studies.
 In addition to her work for the Vanderbilt Historical Review, she is also a research assistant at the Latin American Public Opinion Program and a consultant at the Writing Studio.

 Graduate Student Advisor

 E. Kyle Romero is a second-year graduate student in U.S. History at Vanderbilt University.
 He studies American transnational history and the history of U.S. immigration policy.
 His current research focuses on private charity groups and American refugee policy in the twentieth century.